Chippie (UTS) and Flow (C&W) are the main mobile providers. Prepaid SIM cards are available at their offices or authorized resellers in Oranjestad.

 ATMs are available at local banks like RBC Royal Bank and Windward Islands Bank in Oranjestad.
 They dispense United States Dollars (USD).

-This information helps with organizing your days at Statia, confirming access to services when needed.
-Consult a local holiday schedule for accurate dates during your visit.
+These details aids in organizing your days at Statia, confirming access to services when needed.
+Consult a local holiday schedule for exact dates during your visit.

 Statians generally are open to visitors, and observing local customs shows appreciation for their culture.